bryanrsmith/eslint-plugin-sort-class-members/README.md

 * `name`: a string matching the name of the member.
 If the string starts and ends with `/` it will be interpreted as a regular expression.
 E.g., `"/_.+/"` will match members whose name starts with an underscore.
 * `type`: `"method"|"property"`. **Note**: Class properties currently require a custom parser like [babel-eslint](https://github.com/babel/babel-eslint).
 * `kind`: `"get"|"set"`.
 A subtype of `type: "method"` that can match getter or setter methods.
+* `propertyType`: A subtype of `type: "property"` that can match the type of the property value. e.g., `propertyType: "ArrowFunctionExpression"` to match properties whose value is initialized to an arrow function.
 * `accessorPair`: `true|false`.
 True to match only getters and setters that are part of a pair. i.e., only those that have both `get` and `set` methods defined.
 * `static`: `true|false` to restrict the match to static or instance members.